engineering · ai · workflow

 Use Case 3: Link Branches to a Task ID

-Provide a task ID ("UNI-XYZ") and sequence number in the branch names (eg: "fix/uni-xyz-1-branch-name", "fix/uni-xyz-2-branch-name") and titles of the pull requests (eg: "fix: [UNI-XYZ - Part 1] Pull request 1", "fix: [UNI-XYZ - Part 2] Pull request 2")
+Provide a task ID ("TASK-XYZ") and sequence number in the branch names (eg: "fix/xyz-1-branch-name", "fix/xyz-2-branch-name") and titles of the pull requests (eg: "fix: [TASK-XYZ - Part 1] Pull request 1", "fix: [TASK-XYZ - Part 2] Pull request 2")

 Use Case 4: Move Changes Between Branches